Welcome to Thrillingforum.com.

-Its name derives from the fact that it started by chance, identifying some unknown actors in Italian Giallo films, the so called Thrillings.
+Its name derives from the fact that it started identifying some unknown actors in Italian Giallo films, the so called "Thrillings".

 These pages are especially dedicated to the actors who played in the 60s and 70s in the Italian cinema, but not only.
-Here they are classified according to the role mainly played in the cinema environment, during their careers.
-The sections into which they have been divided follow.
+Here they are classified as follow.

-Little-known actors These are actors who have not achieved great fame in the mainstream and who usually played supporting roles (also uncredited) in many movies of their careers.
-Here we celebrate these actors, often forgotten, but that a lot have given to the Italian cinema.
+These are actors who have not achieved a great fame in the mainstream and who usually played supporting roles (also uncredited) in many movies of their careers.
+Here we celebrate them, often forgotten, but that a lot have given to the Italian cinema.

 Many of those actors, due to a Italian law that allowed them to obtain state monetary benefits for productions, were included in the casts for the sole purpose of obtaining this money for production, so often they were reduced to the ground role of an extra, while sometimes appear credited in the films but in reality they did not participate at all.
 Here we give a little justice to their interpretations and their dream of becoming great actors.

-International actors & actresses The lesser known actors from international cinema.
+The lesser known actors from the international cinema (mostly European).

-Cult Movies Database A full cast list of famous italian cult movies and the unknown and uncredited actors that appears in it.
+A full cast list of famous italian cult movies with the known and unknown preformers that appears in it.

 - credited: the actor is mentioned in the film's titles.